MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/testing-your-app-on-hololens.md

 ---
 title: Testing your app on HoloLens
-description: Guidance and suggestions for testing your HoloLens app
+description: Learn about general guidance and suggestions for testing and performance optimization your HoloLens mixed reality applications.
 author: jonmlyons
 ms.author: jlyons
 ms.date: 02/24/2019
 ms.topic: article
 keywords: HoloLens, testing
 ---

 # Testing your app on HoloLens